fredrick/gauss/README.md

 **.distribution(format, callback)**

-Returns an `Object` containing the (frequency) distribution of values within the array.
+Returns an `Object` containing the (frequency) distribution of values within the Vector.
 Default format: `absolute`; `relative` returns ratio of occurrences and total number of values in a data set.

 ```javascript
     set.distribution();